When do I receive my Course Fee Invoice?

 If you need help or advice please pop in and see the Student Finance Officer.
 Justa can offer help in budgeting your monies.
 You can also refer to: Managing your finances | University of Oxford.
 A member of our JCR devised the MoneyPug, an easy-to-use LMH specific spreadsheet for help with budgeting.
 A copy of this can be received from the Student Finance Officer.

 I am short of money what do I do?

-Please speak to the Student Finance Manager who can advise you on how to apply for additional funds.
+Please speak to the Student Finance Officer who can advise you on how to apply for additional funds.

 I need to attend an academic conference but don’t have the funding, is there any College support for this?

 Yes.
-You need to apply to the Academic Development Funds which meets in 5th week of every term.
+You need to apply for an Academic Development Grant.
+The committee meets in 5th week of every term.
 An email for applications will be sent out by the Academic Office in the first few weeks of every term.

 I am really struggling financially who can I speak to?